Immigration compliance support for UK business

 What kind of documents will I need to show

 Under the guidance you must show at least 4 documents in regards to your firm.
-However, you are encouraged to present more, if the Home Office will not understand some documents they will move on to the next.
+However, more documents should be to properly explain various circumstances.